General Academic Policies

 Winter Weather Policy

-St. Mary Seminary and Graduate School of Theology normally does not cancel classes since half of our students are resident students.
-In the case of severe weather, non-resident students may contact their professors and let them know they will not be able to attend class.
-The professor will not dock points or penalize the student.
+St. Mary Seminary and Graduate School of Theology normally does not cancel classes since seminarians are resident students.
+In the case of severe weather, non-resident students are encouraged to contact their professors and let them know they will not be able to attend class.
+The professor will not penalize the student.
 However, the student will be responsible to obtain class notes and complete assigned readings.
-If a non-resident professor has cancelled class, students may call the front desk, or they will receive an e-mail or call from the Registrar.
+If a non-resident professor has cancelled class, students will receive an e-mail, text, or call from the instructor or Registrar.